MicrosoftDocs/power-platform/power-virtual-agents/teams/admin-share-bots-teams.md

 >[!NOTE]
 >It could take up to 15 minutes before the new team member sees the team in the Power Virtual Agents app.

 You can see a list of the teams you belong to, and each bot within that team by going to the **Chatbots** tab on the top navigation bar.
 Teams are listed on the left, selecting a team shows the chatbots in that team.
-Whereever you are in the app, you can always get back to the list of chatbots by selecting **Chatbots** at the top.
+Where ever you are in the app, you can always get back to the list of chatbots by selecting **Chatbots** at the top.

 >[!TIP]
 >**My chatbots** shows all the bots you created and is an easy way for you to find your bot across multiple teams.
 You can find bots created by other team members by selecting the team.